Why Teach Math or Science?

 Teaching even at entry-level can be financially rewarding.
 The best new math or science teachers with bachelor's degrees typically earn $35,000 to $50,000 per year for a nine-month contract.
 Salaries often rise rapidly.
 In large cities, and after earning a master's degree, teachers can make more than $100,000 per year!
 In addition, there are many job benefits ranging from medical, dental, and life insurance, to tuition reimbursement for graduate courses, and great retirement plans.

 The high demand for qualified math and science teachers has led to the creation of many financial incentives for future teachers.
 Special scholarships and forgivable loans could actually pay for all your college expenses.
-Check out these special scholarships and loans for students interested in teaching math or science.
+Students interested in teaching math or science should check out these special scholarships and financial aid.

 Hand-On Labs in Math and Science